agile-lab-dev/witboost-argocd-tech-adapter/README.md

 By default, the server binds to port `8888` on localhost.
 After it's up and running you can make provisioning requests to this address.
 You can access the running application [here](http://127.0.0.1:8888).

 SwaggerUI is configured and hosted on the path `/docs`.
 You can access it [here](http://127.0.0.1:8888/docs)

-## Configuring

-Application configuration is handled using the features provided by Spring Boot.
-You can find the default settings in the [application.yml](common%2Fsrc%2Fmain%2Fresources%2Fapplication.yml).
-Customize it and use the `spring.config.location` system property or the other options provided by the framework according to your needs.

 ## Deploying